Clinical Negligence – Case Studies

 Alison Brooks and Emma Veasey of Barratts Solicitors recently settled a long standing cerebral palsy case.
 Our client, the Claimant, suffered hypoglycaemia during the neonatal period.
 This led to severe brain damage.

 Aaron Tring was starved of oxygen at birth in Nottingham 26 years ago.
 As a result he suffers from cerebral palsy and is severely disabled.

 Settlement for Client with Meningococcal Septicaemia

-In December 2009 we concluded a claim for clinical negligence in a case.
-This case had been ongoing for many years.
-The Claimant sought damages against her GP after the GP failed to refer her to hospital with suspected meningococcal septicaemia.
+In December 2009 we concluded a claim for clinical negligence in a long running case.
+Our client sought damages against her GP after the GP failed to refer her to hospital with suspected meningococcal septicaemia.